 Freezing the entire scene can give your photographs a unique look, especially if the objects strongly imply movement.
-For example, consider a bird that is flying in front of a waterfall.
+For example, consider a bird flying in front of a waterfall.
 Both imply motion to the viewer.
-Freezing the entire scene captures that motion in a single moment and can produce a breathtaking image.
-You should use a shutter speed of at least 1/1000th of a second for this type of shot.
+Freezing the entire scene captures all that motion and can produce a breathtaking image.
+You should use a shutter speed of at least 1/1000s for that type of shot.

-Another effective method for capturing motion within your images is ‘chrono photography’.
+Another effective method for capturing motion within your images is “chrono photography.”

-Using the continuous shooting feature on your camera, you can capture a series of shots and join them together in the post processing stage to create the effect shown above.
+Using the continuous shooting feature on your camera, you can capture a series of shots and join them together in the post-processing stage to create the effect shown above.
 A tripod is essential when attempting to shoot motion using this method.

 But every situation is unique.
 One speed doesn’t suit all circumstances.
 To identify the right shutter speed, you’ll need to ask yourself a few questions: